I am an Employer

 • Include a confidentiality clause in your Domestic Violence Policy, that limits knowledge of an individual’s situation to their manager and payroll – although the Act does not require it, a fear of their situation being shared could discourage people from coming forward.

-• Be flexible – allow people to put their request through to whomever they feel most comfortable with
+• Be flexible – allow people to put their request through to whomever they feel most comfortable with.

 • Have information on hand to be able to support people.
-Check out some of our other pages - such as How To Help, Legal Information, Relationship Check, Adult Services and Resources.
+Check out some of our other pages - such as How To Help, Legal Information, Relationship Check, Adult Services and resources.
 Or pick up the phone – we’re here to help.

 How can I support Aviva?